hortonworks/cloudbreak/README.md

 * Website: https://hortonworks.com/open-source/cloudbreak/
 * Documentation: https://docs.hortonworks.com/HDPDocuments/Cloudbreak/Cloudbreak-2.7.0/index.html

+# Warning for upgrading version 2.10

+Due to a technology change (upgrading docker-compose) the previous database volumes will become unreachable after upgrading to the latest version of Cloudbreak 2.10.

+Therefore dumping your database is **mandatory** before proceeding.
+After the upgrade you will need to restore all three databases (`cbdb`, `perscopedb` and `uaadb`).

 # Local Development Setup
 As of now this document is focusing on setting up your development environment on OSX.
 You'll need brew to install certain components in case you don't have them already.
 To get brew please follow the install instructions on the brew homepage: https://brew.sh